Machine Unlearning: A Comprehensive Survey: Background

 Model inversion \cite{fredrikson2014privacy}, or privacy reconstruction \cite{salem2020updates} is another privacy threat in general machine learning.
-The goal of model inversion is to infer some missing attributes of input features based on the interaction with a trained machine learning model. \citeauthor{salem2020updates} \cite{salem2020updates} proposed a reconstruction attack target recovering specific data samples used in the model updating process by the different outputs of the model before updating and after updating.
-Latter, inferring the private information of updating data in conventional machine learning is transferred to infer the privacy of the erased samples in machine unlearning.
-In reconstruction attacks, the adversary first collects the different outputs using his probing data $D_{probe}$, including the original outputs $\hat{Y}_{\mathcal{M}}$ before unlearning, and the outputs $\hat{Y}_{\mathcal{M}_{-D_e}}$ after unlearning.
-Then he constructs the attack model based on the posterior difference $\delta = \hat{Y}_{\mathcal{M}_{-D_e}}- \hat{Y}_{\mathcal{M}}$.
+Model inversion aims to infer some lacking attributes of input features based on the interaction with the trained ML model. \citeauthor{salem2020updates} \cite{salem2020updates} proposed a reconstruction attack target recovering specific data samples used in the model updating by different model outputs before and after updating.
+Later, inferring the private information of updating data in conventional machine learning is transferred to inferring the privacy of the erased samples in machine unlearning.
+In reconstruction attacks, the adversary first collects the different outputs using his probing data $D_{\text{probe}}$, including the original outputs $\hat{Y}_{M}$ before unlearning, and the outputs $\hat{Y}_{M_{-D_e}}$ after unlearning.
+Then, he constructs the attack model based on the posterior difference $\delta = \hat{Y}_{M_{-D_e}}- \hat{Y}_{M}$.
 The attack model contains an encoder and decoder, which has a similar structure as VAEs \cite{kingma2014auto}, and the main process is shown in Fig. \ref{fig:attacksinunl}.